 Now that you have your template, let’s break it down a bit.

 I’m going to talk about each section of the template, but I’m not going to do it in the order the template shows, which is how you would put them in your post.
 Why?
-Well, because I’m going to talk about the easiest way to create them in, instead.
+Well, I’m going to talk about the easiest way to create them in, instead.

 I’m going to start with the meat first, your content.
 Then I’ll move on to the introduction, and last the all-important headline.

 Why am I talking about this in that order?
-Because your content is the meat of your post and it’s what will take you the most time to write.
+Because your content is the meat of your post and it’s what will make you the most time to write.
 Seeing as it’s the hardest part to do, you want to get it done first.
 This allows you to have more confidence in your subject when it comes time to create your introduction and your headline.

 Now, it’s time to create your introduction.
 This is a very important part of your post.
 It’s the part that draws your readers into your post and grabs their attention.